davidajuan/MassTestingPlatform/docs/MTP-RUNBOOK.md

 ### Station 3:  Testing

  The testing station is staffed by a medical worker who will collect the patient requisition form from the windshield, confirm the patient’s identity and conduct the test.
 After the test has been completed, the medical worker will remove two labels from the patient requisition form and apply them to the test vile and specimen bag.
 Then, they will fold the patient requisition form and place it in the bag along with the test tube.
 These bags will be stored onsite in a cooler and transported to the lab within the time frame specified by the lab.

+## Transportation

+To make Drive Through testing accessible to all, a transportation service will need to be established for people without access to a vehicle to drive through the testing site.
+Details on how the City of Detroit Office of Mobility Innovation accomplished this can be found in the [Transportation Runbook](./transportation).

 ## Results